 Dates & Times

-There will be eight, two-hour sessions, held remotely via Zoom.
+There will be nine, two-hour sessions, held remotely via Zoom.
 For participants in Denver, we may offer the opportunity for in-person attendance as well.
 The sessions will be scheduled with all participants’ input to ensure full participation.
-Sessions will be approximately every other week starting on June 22nd through December.

 Notification of Acceptance